shabin5785/Udemy-React/Basics.md

 - after we create the react components, we need to push them to the browser dom.

 -React is diverging into two components.
 The core react library knows how to interact with react components.ReactDOM library is the one that now interacts with browser DOM.

+- WHen we create a component we are creating a Class or a type of object.
+We are not acutally creating objects.
+We can create n number of objects from that class.

+- the component class is converted to object when we use it as a tag.
+What react component does is actually declare a class of react tags, like html tags (div, h1 etc).
+Now use the component as it is means using the declaration.
+That is the class.
+So use the tag .
+> const App = function () {
+  return <divHi!</div;
+}
+React.render(App);
+React.render(<App />);

+Here first render gives error, as we are trying with a class.
+Second one is using an object.